AVEVA/AVEVA-Samples/omf_samples/basic_samples/OMF_API/Readme.md

 The samples are based on OMF v1.1.

+The samples are written in a way that the same sample can send to both PI and OCS.
+This is controlled by either the crendential file passed in or by an override variable in the program.

 NOTE: Automated tests are currently OCS only.
 NOTE: The examples for PI are tested against the PI Web API OMF accepting endpoint.